en

 The final tab allows for the customization of keyboard shortcuts, enhancing navigation and control over the emulator for a more streamlined experience.

-Setting up a proxy in an emulator can be advantageous for accessing content blocked in the user's country or managing multiple gaming accounts.
+Setting up a proxy in an emulator can be advantageous for accessing content blocked in the user's country or managing multiple gaming accounts (read more about How to choose a proxy for online games).
 With the help of various applications, it's possible to configure a proxy directly within the emulator, ensuring that other programs and browsers on the main device remain unaffected.

 A user-friendly application for this purpose is SocksDroid, which facilitates the setup of a proxy with the required authorization parameters.
 To use it, the application should first be installed from the Google Play Store within the emulator.
 Following installation, specific instructions can be used to configure the proxy server within this application.